akshaymulik/bresenhalm/README.md

 # Bresenhalm
-Bresenhalm's Line plotting Algorith on an Arduino with a 6x6 LED display.
+Bresenhalm's Line plotting Algorithm on an Arduino with a 6x6 LED display.